 """

-function of wavelength at thermodynamic temperature :math:`T[K]` according
+wavelength at specified thermodynamic temperature :math:`T[K]` according

-to *Rayleigh-Jeans* law.
+to the *Rayleigh-Jeans* law.

 Parameters